zzdzr/Fun2/README.md

 > - The project is **updating**
 > - Developed and validated a novel method for high-precision identification and tracking of **fountain / stripe-like chromatin structures**.
 > - Integrated reinforcement learning with **Monte Carlo Tree Search (MCTS) in a continuous spatial action space**, combined with geometric transformation (**affine transformation**) to jointly optimize sampling and trajectory planning while enabling cross-sample or cross-condition comparability.
-> - Quantitatively characterized the dynamic changes for the trajectory-like chromatin structures.
+> - Quantitatively characterize the dynamic changes for the trajectory-like chromatin structures.
 ---

 # Table of Contents